Karl Maria Kertbeny

-He translated works by Hungarian poets and writers into German such as those by Sándor Petőfi, János Arany and Mór Jókai.
-Among his acquaintances were Heinrich Heine, George Sand, Alfred de Musset, Hans Christian Andersen, and the Brothers Grimm.
+He translated works by Hungarian poets and writers Sándor Petőfi, János Arany and Mór Jókai into German.
+Among his acquaintances were Heinrich Heine, George Sand, Alfred de Musset, Hans Christian Andersen, Karl Marx, and the Brothers Grimm.

 Early life

-Karl Maria Benkert was born in Vienna to Hungarian parents on 28 February 1824.
+Karl Maria Benkert was born in Vienna into an artistic Hungarian family on 28 February 1824.
 He moved with his family to Budapest when he was a child and was equally fluent in German and Hungarian.
 After a stint in the Hungarian army, Benkert made a living as a journalist and travel writer and wrote at least twenty-five books on various subjects.

 Career

 Benkert left Hungary and was determined to become an advocate on behalf of Hungarian culture.
 He, therefore, arranged for his legal name to take the Hungarian form under which he lived and published for most of his life.
 Final approval on 22 February 1848 made him Kertbeny Károly Mária or, in the standard way of rendering a Hungarian name in other European languages, Károly Mária Kertbeny.

 He made a variety of contacts in his travels.
 He was Charles Baudelaire's only personal Austro-Hungarian contact.